 I represented a Torrance County ranching family in Case # D101-CV-2010-03664 in Santa Fe County’s District Court.
 The case went to trial in December 2013.
 My clients were uninsured against the plaintiffs’ claims and if we had not prevailed, they could have lost their ranch.

 One night my clients’ cows got out of their pasture and wandered onto a state highway.
-Along came the Plaintiffs and hit one.
+Along came the plaintiffs and hit one.
 Their car rolled and the driver was badly injured.
 So the ranchers got sued because it was their cow.

-Every few years, I have been asked to handle a particularly difficult trial for someone the results of which could have long-term, life-changing consequences for the parties involved.
+Every few years, I have been asked to handle a particularly difficult trial for someone the results of which could have life-changing consequences for the parties involved.
 When your entire business or everything you have worked for your entire life are on the line in a difficult, risky lawsuit, you need a capable experienced lawyer on your side.
 Hire one with a proven track record, not one who wants to “become” experienced at your expense.
 For many years now I have studied and put into practice the persuasive arts and communication skills needed to succeed in the jury trial.
 Give us a call to discuss the strengths and weaknesses of your particular case.